 The presentation took place at St Michael & All Angels Church, which runs the Festival, to mark the start of its 140th year.

 On January 31st 1879 a drawing of the church, designed by the great Victorian architect Richard Norman Shaw, was published in The Building News.
 The paper’s editor was Maurice Adams, another Bedford Park architect and one of the first churchwardens at St Michael’s.
+The picture was donated to the church by journalist and former Bedford Park resident Michael White.

 “St Michael’s has been at the heart of the community for 140 years, not least through events such as the Chiswick Book Festival” said Torin Douglas.
 “These cheques represent just part of the money the church raises each year for charities, supported by local residents and local businesses.”